October 1975 Northern Ireland attacks: The attacks

 In the first attack of the day on Casey's Bottling Plant in Belfast; four employees were shot and killed in the attack, sisters Frances Donnelly (age 35), Marie McGrattan (47) and Gerard Grogan (18) all died that day, with a fourth, Thomas Osborne (18), dying of his wounds three weeks later.
 The UVF group, which was alleged to have been led by Shankill Butchers leader Lenny Murphy, had entered the premises by pretending to have an order to be filled before launching the attack.
 Murphy personally shot all except Donnelly who was killed by his accomplice William Green.
 The two sisters were forced to kneel on the ground and were shot in the back of the head.

 In the next attack Thomas Murphy (29), a Catholic photographer from Belfast, was killed in a booby-trap bomb and gun attack, when two UVF gunmen entered his premises on Carlisle Circus (close to both the loyalist Shankill Road and republican New Lodge areas of Belfast) and shot him in the chest, before planting a duffel bag bomb in his shop.
 The resulting explosion injured several people including a female passer-by who lost her leg.

 Next the UVF carried out a gun and bomb attack on McKenna's Bar near Crumlin in County Antrim which killed a Catholic civilian John Stewart (35) and injured scores of people.

 In Killyleagh, County Down, a no-warning bomb exploded outside a Catholic-owned bar, The Anchor Inn.
 Irene Nicholson (37), a Protestant woman, was killed as she was passing by while the attack was being carried out.
 Three UVF members were later arrested for this attack in Bangor and one of them claimed the attack was "a small one to scare them".

-Next Ronald Winters (26), a Protestant civilian, was shot dead by the UVF in his parents' house on London Road, Belfast.